weiliao97/image-preprocessing-pipeline/README.md

 The pipeline here read the ND file and perform
 - Illumination correction
 - Single cell detection (using opencv)
-- Watershed to extract foreground ana background
+- Watershed to extract foreground and background
 - Perform quantification on the fluorescent image

 The output phase contrast and fluorescent images can be used in the downstream deep learning models.